ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Repositories.md

 ## <a name='CreateNewDeploymentMonorepo'></a>Create New Deployment Monorepo

 Deployment monorepos are initially created the same way, from cloning a template monorepo.
 These steps will need to be repeated for each monorepo name.
-For example, `gcp-env-tier1`, `gcp-<client-name>-tier2`, etc.
+For example, `gcp-env-tier1`, `gcp-<client-name>-tier2` or `gcp-<x-project-id>-tier34`.

 The git credentials will need to be appropriately set for your AzDO org.